SmithWillSuffice/ohanga-pai/content/blog/4_mab_2_2_euroland.md

 gain more in debt, dollar for dollar.
 So sure enough, endogenously, all credit is debt.

-However, it holds exogenous as ell, but in an entirely different way, wit profoundly different consequences, and this is the MMT account of state currency.
+However, it holds exogenous as well, but in an entirely different way, with profoundly different consequences, and this is the MMT account of state currency.
 The state issues their currency by fiat, not by credit.
 You do not really need to pay it back.
-However, someone has t pay some fraction of it back, due to imposed tax liabilities.
-But thee are generalize arrangements, and can be arranged so that the poorest people need pay no tax return.
+However, someone has to pay some fraction of it back, due to imposed tax liabilities.
+But these are generalized arrangements, and can be arranged so that the poorest people need pay no tax return.
 That is the difference.

-Whether you are poor or rich, if you receive bank debt you must repay, or lose your house, or file form bankruptcy.
+Whether you are poor or rich, if you receive bank debt you must repay, or lose your house, or file for bankruptcy.
 But if you receive government currency you do not have to repay, if things are working well, if you are poor, but someone else will have to pay some fraction of the state's currency back to the state, since taxation is what drives the demand for the state currency.

+But once bank credit goes into someone else's wallet, they cannot distinguish it from government currency, because it is the same unit.
+A kilogram is a kilogram whether it is a chicken being weighed or a brick.
+It is only macroeconomically that the distinction between the issuing operations gets fully noticed: in the ratio of private debt to government issue (or the ratio of private debt to GDP).

+If private debt is too much higher than government fiat issue, and is growing faster, then we have a severe recessionary bias, and totally needlessly.

-However, and maybe this is something Mehrling gets wrong later on (I am not sure yet) the bank credit money is only as i demand as the government fiat currency, since the government licences the banks, and the bank money to any creditors is equivalent to government issue, since this currency unit is the same unit.
+Also --- and maybe this is something Mehrling gets wrong later on (I am not yet sure)
+--- the bank credit money is only as in demand as the government fiat currency, since the government licences the banks, and the bank money to any creditors is equivalent to government issue, since this currency unit is the same unit.

+When I say, "as in demand as" I mean generally, in the macro.
+Obviously people would prefer being given the currency for selling goods or their labour time rather than having to take the bank credit themselves.
+So it is not the bank credit that is just as much in demand, it is the currency, freely floating, that is in demand.
+Once you get a tax credit you don't care where it came from.
+Unless you are a macroeconomist that is, then you do care.
+Steve Keen's Minksy models show you why you should care.
+Bank credit sources produce instability, government issue does not.

-It is the social consequences of which issuer you get he currency form that matters. it is better to get it as a creditor (work for government, or sell to someone) rather than as a debtor.
+It is the social consequences of which issuer you get the currency from that matters.
+It is better to get it as a creditor (work for government, or sell to someone) rather than as a debtor.

 [Next post (TBD)](./)